TechHutTV/homelab/media/jellyfin/README.md

 This focuses on trascoding with Intel QuickSync.
 In my experiance it is simply the best option.
 If you're running a AMD CPU you can pickup a Intel Arc GPU fairly cheap.
 If you have any issues or don't have access to a Intel CPU or an Arc GPU be sure to checkout the offical docs [here](https://jellyfin.org/docs/general/administration/hardware-acceleration/).
 If you're not doing this on Proxmox you can skip to the Ubuntu setup.

 ### Proxmox Setup
+Extra steps needing if running on Proxmox.

+#### Running on a VM
+wip

+#### Running as Unprivlaged LXC
-I recommend running this as a unprivlaged LXC that houses all your media.
-If you're running the Docker installation it's recommened to use a VM.
+If you're running Jellyfin directly on the LXC that houses all your media.
+You will need to manually add the following to you LXC configuration.
 Add the lines below to your containers configuration under changing the ID to match the container you've installed Jellyfin on.
 ```
 nano /etc/pve/lxc/100.conf
 ```